setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 ### 14

-Late minute questions are not acceptable.
-I will cancel meeting, until .
+Late minute questions are not good.
+We should cancel meeting, when no prepared.

 ### 15